citp/privacy-policy-historical/k/ka/kar/kareo.com.md

-> *The following text is extracted and transformed from the kareo.com privacy policy that was archived on 2007-04-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070427141045id_/http%3A//www.kareo.com/company/policies/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kareo.com privacy policy that was archived on 2007-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071230051507id_/http%3A//www.kareo.com/company/policies/privacy) for the most accurate reproduction.*

-# Kareo | On-Demand Revenue Cycle Automation
+# Kareo | How fast are you getting paid?

 ## Kareo Privacy Policy